A Proposal for the Lohengrin Experiment to Search for Dark Sector Particles at the ELSA Accelerator: Appendix

 We make some assumptions for the calculation of the veto efficiency which will be explained in the following.
 The particles used in simulation are $K_L$.
 We expect results for neutrons to be similar when adjusting for mass differences in the momentum/energy of the particles being shot at the calorimeter.
 The particles are shot perpendicularly at the hadronic calorimeter allowing us to cleanly study the effectiveness of different calorimeter thicknesses.
 We assume a particle to be detected and thus vetoed if it deposits a minimum amount of energy, $E_{\mathrm{cut}}$, in all calorimeter layers combined.

 \cref{fig:HCalEfficiency} shows the expected veto efficiency considering the assumptions mentioned above.
 The sample consists of a uniform distribution of $K_L$ with \SIrange{1.4}{1.9}{\giga\electronvolt} of forward momentum.
 As expected the efficiency increases with increasing thickness of the calorimeter.
 We estimate the veto efficiency to be higher than \SI{99.999}{\percent} for a wide momentum range of neutral hadrons for a low threshold calorimeter with a thickness of more than 3 nuclear interaction lengths.
 In the baseline layout, we assume the HCAL to have the following dimensions: $\num{2.5}\times\num{2.7}\times\SI{1.45}{\meter\cubed}$.
+These dimensions might have to be revised in the future.
+In our simulation particles hit the HCAL perpendicularly to mitigate geometrical effects.
+Depending on the actual distribution of hadrons, the effective thickness of the calorimeter can be reduced if they traverse the HCAL at an angle.
+The hadron distribution is difficult to simulate and measurements of the hadronic background are planned (see also \cref{sec:roadmap}).
+The final design of the HCAL will take this into account and will have a sufficient material budget in the necessary regions of the hadron distribution.